algofoogle/raybox-zero/README.md

 # Raybox Zero

 This project is an attempt to do a minimalist ray caster (Wolf3D-like) VGA renderer in hardware, as a sort of primitive GPU, to be made as part of a community ASIC (silicon chip) via the [Tiny Tapeout] program.
+(See [tt04-raybox-zero])

 ![raybox-zero running on both an FPGA and in the software simulator](doc/fpga-vs-sim.jpg)

 This is the baby cousin to my main [Raybox] HDL ray caster design, but has other features that are not yet in Raybox.

+## Controlling the design

+To find out how to control the hardware implementation of this design, see [tt04-raybox-zero].

 ## Running Verilator simulation on Windows